 - Tsawwassen to Duke Point (12 km south of Nanaimo): 2 hours

-You can find more information about ferry schedules and prices here.
+You can find more information about BC ferries, their timetable and prices here.
 I personally very much enjoyed the ferry ride as it’s a beautiful route and if you’re (very) lucky you may even spot a killer whale along the way.

 For those looking to make a spectacular entrance, you can fly to Nanaimo via seaplane as well, it’s only a scenic 20-minute flight from downtown Vancouver.